automationiberia/AAP-Postgres-HA/README.md

   # Add more replica servers as needed
 ```

+> [!tip]
+> Replace the IP addresses in the previous command for the IPs of the database servers.
+Add more lines if more replicas are to be configured.

 After modifying the configuration file, the service must be restarted with the command `systemctl restart haproxy`.

 > [!TIP]